storacha/tg-miniapp/README.md

-# Turborepo starter
+# Telegram Mini App 🚀

-This is an official starter Turborepo.
+This repository contains a Telegram Mini App built using TurboRepo with server and web components.
+It is designed for fast, scalable, and efficient Telegram integrations.

 ## Using this example